joemccann/juke/README.md

 # Juke

-Flossy way to build a user registration app/component with Express, Redis and Stylus.
-It's also a decent starting point for any Express app.
+A flossy way to build a user registration app/component with Express, Redis and Stylus.

+Juke is also a great boilerplate for building an Express app.

 ## Requirements

 - Redis
-- Node.js 0.4.11+
+- Node.js 0.4.11
-	- Express
-	- EJS
-	- Redis
-	- Stylus
-	- Smoosh
-	- Colors
-	- Nodemailer
-	- Node-Password-Hash
 - Google Apps Account/SMTP Access (or your own SMTP server)

 ## How-To #